LW1989/red_data_database/README.md

 ## Deploying on Server with Dokploy

 [Dokploy](https://dokploy.com/) is a self-hosted Docker deployment platform (similar to Portainer) that simplifies managing Docker containers on a server.

-This guide provides two approaches: using Dokploy's web interface or running Docker Compose directly on the server.
+**📖 For detailed step-by-step instructions, see: [DOKPLOY_DEPLOYMENT_GUIDE.md](DOKPLOY_DEPLOYMENT_GUIDE.md)**

+The comprehensive guide includes:
+- Dokploy installation and setup
+- Two deployment methods (Native Database vs Compose)
+- Data loading automation
+- Backup and maintenance
+- Security best practices
+- Troubleshooting

+Below is a quick reference.
+For production deployments, use the detailed guide above.

 ### Prerequisites